jaycech3n/Isabelle-Spartan/README.md

 # Spartan type theory

-Experiments in improved dependent type theory in Isabelle.
+Experiments in dependent type theory support in Isabelle.

 Current work is focused on: